Q. How do I know if this is the right Web Page for the information I need?

 Q. Do I need a permit to build a detached building? (shed, storage, any detached structure other than your main dwelling)

-A. For residential purpose, any structure with floor area exceeding 120 sq.' requires a permit.
-Any structure regardless of size has setback requirements, contact the Planning Department, 913-715-2201.
-For commercial purpose, any structure with floor area exceeding 200 sq.' requires a permit.
+A. For residential purpose, any structure with floor area exceeding 200 sq.' requires a permit.
+For commercial purpose, any structure with floor area exceeding 120 sq.' requires a permit.
+Any structure regardless of size has setback requirements, contact the Planning Department, 913-715-220 or by email.

-Q. Do I need a permit for siding my home?
+Q. Do I need a permit for re-siding my home?

 Q. Do I need a permit for replacing my windows?